dieterich-lab/QutRNA/Readme.md

 #### Output

-The output of the pipeline can  be found in the output directorty that you provided in `data.yaml`.
+The output of the pipeline can  be found in the output directory that you provide in `data.yaml`.

 TODO results/plots/

 ### Examples